ryzokuken/proposal-temporal/docs/cookbook.md

 {{cookbook/getCurrentDate.mjs}}
 ```

-Note that if you just want the date and not the time, you should use `Temporal.Date`.
+Note that if you just want the date and not the time, you should use `Temporal.PlainDate`.
-If you want both, use `Temporal.DateTime`.
+If you want both, use `Temporal.PlainDateTime`.

 ### Unix timestamp